StarpTech/FastGraph/README.md

 ### Cache authenticated data

-When a GraphQL query contains one of the `PRIVATE_TYPES=User` the response is handled as user scoped.
+When a GraphQL query contains one of the GraphQL types e.g `PRIVATE_TYPES=User` the response is handled in user scope.
 The _Authorization_ header is respected in the cache key to avoid exposing user-sensitive content.
 In order to use this feature, you also need to push your latest GraphQL schema to the _KV_ `GRAPHQL_SCHEMA` with the key `graphql-schema::latest`.

 ```sh
 wrangler kv:key put --binding=GRAPHQL_SCHEMA graphql-schema::latest $YOUR_SCHEMA_STRING